Mind & Body

-You can also view the meditation videos below.
+You can also view some meditation videos below to get a taster.

 I don't think many of us need to be convinced about the benefits of using music for our wellbeing.
 Afterall there is an established music therapy field which operates in many countries around the world.
 When you wish to change your mood consider initially matching the music to your mood and then start shifting the quality of the music towards a more uplifting style for you.
 Note that individual preference plays a huge role here and what seems restful for one person will be anxiety producing for another!

 Just listening to music has benefits as referenced in this music and health article.
 Playing an instrument also provides some particular benefits as the creative elements can be very uplifting for mood.

 Here are some online lessons to get you started.